skodak/mdc/README.md

 This file is usually placed in your Moodle code directory, however it can be placed in any directory because the bin scripts are looking for it in the current working directory when executed.

-After any environment file changes you must call `mdc-rebuild` for them to activate.
-If you want to keep your existing data then use `mdc-backup mypackupxyz` before rebuild and then restore data using `mdc-restore mypackupxyz`.
+Before making changes in configuration you should call `mdc-down` and afterward you must call `mdc-rebuild` to activate the changes.
+If you want to keep your existing data then use `mdc-backup mybackupname` first and after rebuild restore data using `mdc-restore mybackupname`.

 | Environment Variable             | Mandatory | Allowed values                               | Default value                         | Notes                                                                                                               |
 |----------------------------------|-----------|----------------------------------------------|---------------------------------------|---------------------------------------------------------------------------------------------------------------------|